mickdowling16/contact-book/README.md

 - I then went to the deploy tab and chose automatic deployment
 - The link to my deployed site [Contact Book](https://contact-book123.herokuapp.com/)

+## Local Development

+### How to Fork
+1. Log in (or sign up) to Github.
+2. Go to the repository for this project, mickdowling16/contact-book
+3. Click the Fork button in the top right corner.

+### How to Clone
+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project, mickdowling16/contact-book
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.

 # Credits
 - I used the help of Stack Overflow to search problems and bugs I was facing with my code
 - I used w3schools for help with certain keywords and syntax
 - I used Slack to research problems and get advice from threads where people had the same problems as myself.
+- I used [Smart Draw](https://www.smartdraw.com/) for my flow chart